 Instructions

-- In a large bowl, cream together butter and sugar.
+- In a large bowl add butter and sugar.
+Using a hand mixer or stand mixer, cream together until light and fluffy.
 Add eggs and vanilla extract and beat until fluffy, about a minute.

-- In a food processor, process freeze-dried strawberries into a powder.
+- In a food processor, process freeze-dried strawberries into a fine powder.

 - In a separate bowl, whisk (or sift) together the flour, strawberry powder, baking powder, and salt.